 There are so many iterations of fish curry, you might get lost figuring out which is the best to try first.
-This traditional fish curry recipe is made with whole paanch phoran seeds and has a bit of a kick with its red chilies.
-The ingredients used to make it show a mix of both eastern and northern Indian culinary influences, so it's a good place to start before graduating to regional specialties like Goan or Mangalorean fish curries.
+This traditional fish curry recipe is made with whole paanch phoran seeds and gets a bit of a kick from red chilies.
+The ingredients used here show a mix of both eastern and northern Indian culinary influences, so it's a good place to start before graduating to regional specialties like Goan or Mangalorean fish curries.
 Serve it on a bed of hot plain boiled rice.

 - 1 tablespoon mustard seeds

 - 3 to 4 tablespoons coconut powder

 - 1 teaspoon paanch phoran seeds

 - 1 large onion (ground to a paste)

 - Walnut-sized ball of tamarind paste